saint-angels/saint-angels.github.io/_essays/running_log.md

 ![]({{site.baseurl}}/assets/images/02_04.jpg "")

 ## Day 27  01.04.2022
-David Lynch suddenly messaged me, allowing me to rent his room.
+David Lynch suddenly messaged me, notifying that I can rent his room.

 Today is H's birthday and he is fixing his special carpenter pants by sewing a golden button to them.
 These pants are wide at the calf, and I imagine that's what sailors were wearing back in the day.